-This is one of the most common issues I see.
+This is one of the most common issues we see.
 Many thyroid sufferers, usually Hypothyroid (low), have been on traditional medication for years and haven’t seen a difference.
-You see, there are many ways to treat the thyroid beyond the synthetic medication, Synthroid.
+There are many ways to treat the thyroid beyond synthetic drugs like Synthroid.

 Usually, a doctor gets a blood test for a hormone called TSH.
 This is a hormone from the pituitary gland that tells the thyroid what to do.
-If you have low thyroid hormone, the pituitary is supposed to increase the TSH (Thyroid Stimulating Hormone) to tell the thyroid to put out more hormone.
-Conversely, if thyroid hormone is high, the pituitary is supposed to decrease the TSH so the thyroid will be told to decrease it’s output.
-So, a higher TSH can mean lower thyroid and a lower TSH can mean a higher thyroid; it’s backwards.
+If you have low thyroid hormone, the pituitary is supposed to increase the TSH (Thyroid Stimulating Hormone) to tell the thyroid to put out more of the hormone.

 Conversely, if the thyroid hormone is high, the pituitary is supposed to decrease the TSH, so the thyroid will be told to reduce its output.
 A more elevated TSH can mean lower thyroid, and a lower TSH can mean a higher thyroid.
 It’s backward.

 The problem is, it’s much more complicated than that.
 The thyroid puts out two primary hormones, T3 and T4.
 T3 is the active hormone and does most of the work.
 T4 is just a storage molecule, and the body needs to turn it into T3 to do the excellent work it does.